google/liquidfun/liquidfun/Box2D/Box2D/Documentation/SWIG/GettingStarted.md

-# LiquidFun JNI
+# Getting Started with SWIG

 LiquidFun JNI is a project that contains JNI (Java Native Interface) bindings for LiquidFun.
 [SWIG](http://www.swig.org) generates these bindings, and is required for this project.

 This document describes how to set up a Java project to use LiquidFun.
 It comprises the following sections: